kaukana0/dashboard-migration/docu/pm/index.md

 - req250: the line chart shows a selection of countries and indicators, the dot plot shows all countries
 - req260: time-range slider on the bottom of the charts in expanded view
 - req261: must be individually configurable for each card
-- req270: info link in expanded card
+- req270: info link ("info about this indicator") in expanded cards

 ## chart